spacecowbye/resume_parser/README.md

 ```
 python3 app.py
 ```

-## Now for the streamlit app taking the google drive folder containing the resumes in pdf format as input and putting them all in the database
+# Once the app has run, this means your model has been setup and can execute on a single resume, now to parse all resumes from a google drive folder you can follow the following steps.

 # Resume Processing with Google Drive and OpenAI